Turn your passion for the environment into a career!

 The Sustainable Solutions Department works closely with other TreePeople departments to develop programs and projects that educate and inspire Angelenos to take personal responsibility for the environment.
 We do this through workshops, production of educational materials and various events that bring sustainable landscape solutions directly to the public.
-We work from the premise that if solutions are made easy and economical, then Angelenos will embrace these practices---bringing them into their homes and communities.
+Part of TreePeople's strategic vision is to reach a critical mass of Angelenos and support them transform their landscapes….creating a climate resilient Los Angeles.

 Director of Sustainable Solutions

-The Community Education Manager is responsible for coordinating and leading workshops throughout the Los Angeles area and at TreePeople headquarters---specifically teaching TreePeople's public education curriculum to empower Angelenos to take action at their homes and communities.
-They will support a variety of Sustainable Solutions program objectives including but not limited to: building community relationships, strengthening of existing partnerships and researching and organizing information regarding sustainable landscape practices.
-They will also create and support customer service relationships with workshop and distribution attendees.
+As part of a new team that is training and supporting Angelenos to transform their landscapes to be climate-resilient, The Community Education Manager is responsible for coordinating and leading landscape transformation workshops and events (rainwater harvesting, native plants, turf reduction and others) throughout the Los Angeles area and at TreePeople headquarters.
+They will support a variety of Sustainable Solutions program objectives including but not limited to: evolving training and support practices to achieve maximum impact, building community relationships, strengthening partnerships and researching and organizing information regarding sustainable landscape practices.
+They will support communities in using Project Toolkits and other TreePeople educational resources and work in conjunction with the Mayor's "Save the Drop" water conservation campaign.
+They will also create and support customer service relationships with landscape workshop and rain barrel distribution attendees.
 Additionally, they will assist with and/or attend other TreePeople projects and events in accordance with the organization's mission and strategic objectives.

-Build community relationships to create workshop opportunities in LA area.
+Build community relationships to create workshop and project opportunities in LA area.

 Handle inquiries regarding workshops and distributions.